RaxitGamdha-R52G/Grep/README.md

 The engine is built on two primary components:

 ### Main Class
-- Handles the command-line interface (CLI).
+- Handles the command-line interface (CLI): Parses flags (-E, -r), optional filenames/directories, and input (stdin or files).
+- Supports line-by-line processing for multi-line files/directories.
+- Implements recursive file discovery (manual DFS traversal) for -r.
 - Parses arguments and reads input.
 - Acts as the **entry point** and orchestrates the matching process.